digitaldonkey/ethereum/Readme.md

 ## Drupal Ethereum Getting started

-You may checkout the <a href="https://www.youtube.com/watch?v=Y5Sa7QtpXSE">POC video and transcript</a> describin how to do a paywall with Drupal and Drupal Ethereum including all steps.
+You may checkout the <a href="https://www.youtube.com/watch?v=Y5Sa7QtpXSE">POC video and transcript</a> describing how to do a paywall with Drupal and Drupal Ethereum including all steps.

 **Install Drupal**